stan-iakhno/BIN420/Wednesday/README.md

-# kallisto is a program for quantifying abundances of transcripts from bulk and single-cell RNA-Seq data, or more generally of target sequences using high-throughput sequencing reads
+# Quantifying abundances of transcripts using Kallisto
 ## Prepare transcripts database

 ### Go to the folder where the bins are